 Randy received his B.S. in Psychology from EMU, and his Masters of Social Work from Tulane University in New Orleans.
 Randy currently serves as the Director of Counseling Services at Bridgewater College.
 He has worked as an individual, marriage, and family therapist in the local community for many years.
 Prior to his position at BC he served as the Coordinator of the Partial Hospitalization Program through Rockingham Memorial Hospital’s Center for Behavioral Health.
 He has also served as the Executive Director of The Center for Marriage and Family Counseling, a local non-profit agency.
 In addition to his full-time positions Randy has served as adjunct faculty at James Madison University, Bridgewater College, Blue Ridge Community College, as well as EMU, teaching courses in marriage, counseling, and human development.
 Randy has a true passion for working with couples, adult survivors of childhood trauma and individuals struggling with issues of meaning and purpose.
 He lives in Harrisonburg, Virginia with his wife Kim and their two sons Jackson and Sawyer.

 Communications and Events Coordinator

 Kristy Koser received her BS in psychology and MA in Counseling from Eastern Mennonite University.
-Kristy also works at Horizons Counseling and Consultation seeing individuals, couples, and families.
+Kristy also works at Aporia Counseling & Psychotherapy, PLLC seeing individuals, couples, and families.
 Kristy has received specialized training in Emotionally Focused Therapy which she practices with couples and shares about in the community.
 Her areas of interest include attachment theory, self psychology, and healing power of dyadic relationships.

 Angela became administrative assistant for the Master of Arts in Counseling program in January 2013.